RSTP6009 - Reasonable excuse for late notice of review or appeal

-For information on Revenue Scotland’s approach to penalty activity during the COVID-19 pandemic, see COVID-19 Penalties & Debt
+For information on Revenue Scotland’s approach to penalty activity during the COVID-19 pandemic, see COVID-19 Penalties and Debt

 We will carefully consider the facts and circumstances of your individual case when deciding whether we are satisfied that you have a ‘reasonable excuse’ for requesting a late notice of review or appeal and that the request has been made without unreasonable delay (see RSTP6006 and RSTP6008 respectively).